 Canada’s first railway tunnel was built in 1860 in Brockville.
 It was completed 21 years before the Canadian Pacific Railway and was very controversial for its time.
 It is now being restored for access for the general public and act as a connection from the Trail at the city’s waterfront, through the Gorge, and to other sections of the Trail.
-The Railway Tunnel opens on August 12, 2017, so make sure to check it out!
+Be sure to check out The Railway Tunnel!

 Photos: Mike Hector

 Before we get started, I should be completely honest with you.
 I have lived in Kingston, Ontario for the better part of my life – so, naturally, this particular experience was on familiar territory.
 After spending a sunny afternoon with Kingston Food Tours, however, I was amazed at just how much I didn’t know about the Limestone City.
 [Read more…]